 Drones come in various shapes and sizes.
 You can get them to snap a few images of your neighborhood, you can use them to perform a few stunts, or you can use them to keep your kid busy for a few hours.

 Before, you would have to pay loads of money to get your hands on such a drone.
 Now, the technology is at the tip of your fingers, and you can get a high-tech drone for less than $100.

 Also, the low price is no longer a “symptom” of something cheaply made.
 Yes, it’s affordable, a.k.a “cheap,” but the quality still remains – if you know what to look for.
-All drones models presented in this article were under $100, which means that you will not have to take out much from your wallet.
+All drones models presented in this article were under $100, which means that you will not have to fork out much money.

 Disclaimer: 10Under100.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and any other website that may be affiliated with Amazon Service LLC Associates Program.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 Product information and prices was last updated on 2019-02-20 from Amazon Product Advertising API